JohnGorter/LARAVEL_TRAINING/_slides/08-Databases/migrations.md

 --
 ## In this lesson
+We will cover
-Introduction
+- Introduction
-Generating Migrations
+- Generating Migrations
-Squashing Migrations
+- Squashing Migrations
-Migration Structure
+- Migration Structure
-Running Migrations
+- Running Migrations
-Rolling Back Migrations
+- Rolling Back Migrations

 --
 ## In this lesson
+We will cover
-Tables
+- Tables
-Creating Tables
+- Creating Tables
-Updating Tables
+- Updating Tables
-Renaming / Dropping Tables
+- Renaming / Dropping Tables
-Columns
-Creating Columns
-Available Column Types
-Column Modifiers
-Modifying Columns
-Dropping Columns

 --
 ## In this lesson
+We will cover
+- Columns
+- Creating Columns
+- Available Column Types
+- Column Modifiers
+- Modifying Columns
+- Dropping Columns

+--
+## In this lesson
+We will cover
-Indexes
+- Indexes
-Creating Indexes
+- Creating Indexes
-Renaming Indexes
+- Renaming Indexes
-Dropping Indexes
+- Dropping Indexes
-Foreign Key Constraints
+- Foreign Key Constraints
-Events
+- Events

 --
 ## Introduction